12mmk/AI40A_group3_project_CodeExam/README.md

 - VPS purchased, access shared, Judge0 running on it and reachable
 - Repository, branch protection, issue board, roles agreed
+- App factory, blueprints and `base.html` agreed in week 2 — before anyone writes a page, so nobody builds the same layout twice
 - `docker compose up` works on all six machines
 - Database schema agreed, first migration written
 - Wireframes — use the SDLC coursework for this, not a separate example